dannevang/transfeedisplay/README.md

 Works on the order confirmation, invoice and credit memo.

 ## Tested on
-Magento 1.9.0.1
-ePay 2.6.4
+ePay v.2.6.4
+Magento v.1.9+

 It should work with other versions as well, but it haven’t been tested.

+## Installation
+Install by merging the contents of the app folder with the app folder in your magento installation.